Android Non Root

 fluxbox &

-Fluxbox will start automatically on VNC server startup.
+Fluxbox windows manager will start automatically on VNC or X server startup.

 Openbox in Termux